Butter Pecan Poke Cake

 This cake uses Cool Whip so it needs to be kept cold in the fridge.
 I actually preferred eating this cold but you may prefer it at room temperature.
 Just make sure to keep it in the fridge when not serving.

 I have found that it is more popular in the South.
 It’s commonly found in grocery stores here and I don’t know why it’s not as common in Northern states.
-But, if you can’t seem to find it at your local grocery store, check the online retailers, I’ve seen it available there too (non-affiliated link.)
+But, if you can’t seem to find it at your local grocery store, check online retailers (paid link) like Amazon.

 No, it’s your kitchen, your rules.
 If pecans and coconut aren’t your thing, omit them and enjoy the cake as-is.
 And because I know someone will ask, no I don’t have any ideas for a substitute for the coconut.
 Sorry.